 |2 billion+ images||More restrictions than other free image sites|

-|Search by color, collection, and pattern||Large ad at top of results pages|
+|Search by color, collection, and pattern||Large ad at the top of results pages|

 |SafeSearch on by default to eliminate mature content||Many images include watermarks and names, and many are low-quality|

-6. Same Energy
+8. Same Energy

-Best for: Visual searching to find images or art with Creative Commons licensing
+Best for: Visual searching to find images or art with Creative Commons’ licensing

 |19 million+ images||Results aren’t often exact|

-|Get related results as you click on each image||Many images come from other sites (Flickr, Reddit, Instagram, and so forth)|
+|See related results when you click on each image||Many images come from other sites (Flickr, Reddit, Instagram, etc.)|

 |Search by words, images, or collection/topic|

 You can type in a search term and find images that match, but the results are sometimes mixed.
-The source for the images at Same Energy could be from a number of other public sites, so you may see duplicates if you use other photo sites to find professional images.
+The source for the images at Same Energy could be from many other public sites, so you may see duplicates if you use other photo sites to find professional images.
 Plus, you’ll have to check each image to find what sort of license it uses before you can use it on your own site.

-|4,000+ free photos||Smaller database of photos than competitors|
+|4,000+ high-quality free photos for websites||Smaller database of photos than competitors|

 |20,000+ free images||May not find what you need|

-|All photos have a very similar aesthetic, lending to a cohesive website||Smaller library than competitors|
+|All photos have a very similar aesthetic, making it easy to build a visually-cohesive website||Smaller library than competitors|

 Best for: Finding free graphics and vector illustrations